 EmailToolTester provided stats on email deliverability for ConvertKit and MailerLite, and you can see in the chart that they found that 75.8% of MailerLite’s emails end up in the main inbox, compared to 70.3% of ConvertKit’s.

 In general, they both need work on improved deliverability rates, especially when looking at ConvertKit’s spam score.

 Popups and embedded forms are valuable tools for lead generation on your website.
 By strategically placing popups, you can capture visitors’ attention and entice them to provide their email addresses, enabling you to grow your subscriber list.

-These popups and forms can offer incentives such as exclusive content, discounts, or free resources, making them a compelling way to convert website visitors into potential customers and expand your email marketing reach.
+These popups on the website and embedded forms in WordPress can offer incentives such as exclusive content, discounts, or free resources, making them a compelling way to convert website visitors into potential customers and expand your email marketing reach.